Skip to main content

 A clinical decision support system (CDSS) is an IT solution that assists providers with decision-making across the healthcare journey.
 Using patient data and clinical knowledge, these systems work to improve care outcomes.
 As governments and healthcare networks continue to push for electronic health record management, we’re seeing CDSSs become more mainstream.

-So, where does A/B testing fit in the CDSS development lifecycle?
+So, where does A/B testing fit in the CDSS development and lifecycle?

 How does A/B testing improve a CDSS?